 If you are using benefits for the first time you must file an application with the Department of Veterans Affairs.
 Students who have used their benefits before at a different school must file the appropriate form with the Department of Veterans Affairs.
 VA will inform you if any more information is needed to complete your application for benefits.
-Once your application is complete, VA will send you a Certificate of Eligibility telling you the length of eligibility. days after drop-add has ended or after their request for certification whichever is later.
+Once your application is complete, VA will send you a Certificate of Eligibility telling you the length of eligibility.

+The application process and registration must be completed before a student can be certified and start receiving benefits.
+Students will be certified no later than 30 days after drop-add has ended or after their request for certification whichever is later.
 Questions regarding benefit eligibility or needed form to determine eligibility should be directed to VA at 1-888-442-4551.
 Allow 30 to 45 days for all paperwork to be processed by VA.